Introduction to Income Taxes for Uber Drivers

 Don’t worry if you don’t have everything in order yet because you can still get started without it all.
 The TurboTax Self-Employed software will ask you easy-to-answer questions in plain English and take that information and put it in the correct tax forms for you.

-Preparing your Tax Return
+Preparing your self-employed Income Tax Return

 Step 1: Create your Personal Profile